 The Clear Cast Epoxy Resin is indeed UV stable.
 Similar to its Polyester counterpart, the Clear Cast Epoxy Resin can be used for outdoor projects such as water features, outdoor bar tops and tables.

 Yes, translucent, metal and solid pigments can be mixed into the Clear Cast Epoxy Resin.

 The Epoxy Resins for casting supplied by FibreGlassDirect are mixed in ratio parts e.g. 1:1 or 2:1.
-Many find this easier than mixing the smaller ratios of Polyester Resins and Metox Catalysts which, as detailed above, are much smaller in quantity.
-There is an increased chance for error with regards to mixing too much or too little.
-It is worth noting however that the Clear Cast Epoxy will take a lot longer to cure than the Polyester version, it can take up to 3 days for a full cure.
+Many find this easier than mixing the smaller ratios of Polyester Resins and Metox Catalysts, which, as detailed above, are much smaller in quantity.
+There is an increased chance of error with regard to mixing too much or too little.
+It is worth noting, however that the Clear Cast Epoxy will take much longer to cure than the Polyester version; it can take up to 3 days for a full cure.

 The Epoxy Casting Resins are far less 'smelly' than Polyester versions.
 This is one of the more appealing attributes of the Epoxy Resins.

 The Clear Cast Epoxy Resin is extremely durable and perfect for River Resin Tables and Bar Tops.
-It is resistant to scuffs and scratches which makes it more suitable for daily wear and tear.
+It is resistant to scuffs and scratches, making it more suitable for daily wear and tear.

 Epoxy is significantly more expensive than the Polyester Clear Casting Resin.
 As it is a more advanced Resin, this comes with a more expensive price tag.